Reda Future Project Conference and Dinner Hobart 2018

 To this end it was agreed that focus working groups covering each topic would be formed with meetings planned for early 2019 where Reda representatives would also attend.

-Francesco Botto Poala (CEO) and Fabrizio Botto Poala (Raw Material Procurement Manager) made presentations covering the current market situation, innovations, research and some very compelling Lifecycle Analysis being done of wool, looking at wool’s carbon footprint from the production-to-retail, and the possibility of closing the cycle with a study of the “usage” and “end-of-life” calculations for end products.
+Francesco Botto Poala (COO) and Fabrizio Botto Poala (Raw Material Procurement Manager) made presentations covering the current market situation, innovations, research and some very compelling Lifecycle Analysis being done of wool, looking at wool’s carbon footprint from the production-to-retail, and the possibility of closing the cycle with a study of the “usage” and “end-of-life” calculations for end products.

 Reda uses the equivalent of 20,000bs per year with approx. 80-85% of these bales coming from Australia.
 The Reda company is divided in three business units;